 Are very tolerant to typographical errors.

-Index Jira Content
+Index Jira content

 Usage analysts can select a date range to review directly in a line chart since the previous release.
-Line charts now automatically adapt themselves based on the selected date range (for example when a day is selected in a line chart, each point represents an hour). [more]
+Line charts now automatically adapt themselves based on the selected date range (for example when a day is selected in a line chart, each point represents an hour).
+[Learn more]

-Filter Out User Sessions in the Visit Browser
+Filter out user sessions in the Visit Browser

 Usage analysts can now take advantage of the reviewed visit ID dimension, which is now persisted when users switch from authenticated users to anonymous, or the contrary.
-When the user switches to a second authenticated user, a new visit ID is created. [more]
+When the user switches to a second authenticated user, a new visit ID is created.
+[Learn more]

 Usage analysts can now among other things place dashboard sections side-by-side so that each fills 50% of the dashboard width.
 Previously, section width sizes were limited to multiples of 33%.
 Now, sections can have five different widths, starting at a third of the available space.